your oven to 350 degrees F (180 degrees C). Butter two baking sheets and place

 To Press Cookies: Scrape some of the dough into your cookie

 press that has been fitted with a decorative plate (follow

 manufacturer's instructions).
 Hold the cookie press perpendicular to

-and squeeze the trigger.
+your baking sheet, and press out the cookies.
 (If you find the dough is too soft, because

 the shape of the cookies is not clearly defined, then chill the

 dough.)
-Continue to press out the cookies, spacing about 1 inch
+Continue to press out the cookies, spacing about 2 inches (5

 apart.
 If desired, decorate the cookies with pieces of candied

 To Pipe Cookies: Have ready a pastry bag fitted with a 1/2 inch